andrewwoods/opal/README.md

 unix/linux dotfiles and utilities, reusable across machines and users, for people who love the command line

+## Current Version

+Version **2.2.0** is the latest version.

 ## Getting Started

 1. Download the opal and extract the tarball.

+    You can download the [Opal](https://github.com/andrewwoods/opal) Zip file from Github with your browser, or run the following commands in your terminal

     `$ curl --location --output opal.zip https://github.com/andrewwoods/opal/archive/master.zip`